DIBSMethodsMeetings/dibsmethodsmeetings.github.io/_posts/2023-02-10-dim-reduce.md

 $$\begin{equation*}
     X = A Z + \epsilon
 \end{equation*}$$

 Where Z are our sources, X is our signal, A is our mixing matrix, and \\(\epsilon\\) is our noise.
 There are two ways you can think about solving this problem, and they end up being roughly the same!
 We can either

-A. minimize mutual information between independent components (fancy information theory way of saying making them independent), or
+- minimize mutual information between independent components (fancy information theory way of saying making them independent), or
-B. maximize non-Gaussianity of each component.
+- maximize non-Gaussianity of each component.

 That second one may sound a bit weird, but the it's based in the assumptions of our model.
 If our sources were Gaussian, we wouldn't be able to tell them apart from our noise!
 So we maximize how non-Gaussian a single source is, subtract that from the data, then do that again, until we end up with a purely Gaussian signal (just noise.)